Understand the Theories and Concepts

-Although the live course goes for 4 weeks, you will have access for 6 months.
-This allows you to try out what you learn, return and dip back into different sections of the course as you reflect on how the principles, tools and strategies apply in your work and community context.
+Although the live course goes for 8 weeks, you will have access for 6 months.
+This allows you to try out what you learn, return and dip back into different sections of the course as you reflect on the different theories and concepts of good local development.

 You get all of the benefits of working with the Founder & Director of Bridging Peoples, Dr. Deborah Cummins – giving her BEST teachings, tools, strategies and advice – without having to pay hefty consultant fees or enrol in a University course!

 Perhaps most importantly, you get access to a community of like-minded professionals.
 People who, like you, want to really make a difference in people’s lives through their work.
 And who are prepared to step up, challenge themselves to think differently about their work, and try something new.

 As this is the first round for this course, we don’t yet have testimonials from students.
 However, here are some kind words from students of a previous e-course on good local development

 This course is for anyone wanting to learn about the theories and concepts underlying good local development—from students to those who are simply interested in learning more about the philosophical foundations of this work.
 In addition to core course content, participants are expected to read various texts and articles, and complete weekly assessment tasks with a final reflection paper at the end of the course.
 Those wanting a well-rounded understanding of theory and practice may also wish to take our entry-level course Principles of Good Local Development.
 There are no pre-requisites to taking this course.